TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 lerna success published 1 package
 ```

-Annoyingly, if you have two factor authentication enabled, NPM requires you to enter the OTP code again when you publish.
+If you have two factor authentication enabled, NPM requires you to enter the OTP code again when you publish.
 If that gets too annoying I can look at setting up an [automation token](https://github.blog/changelog/2020-10-02-npm-automation-tokens/) for fully automated publish.

 Back to [npmjs.com](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll).